 Parents are asked to make reasonable decisions when deciding whether to bring their child to school following an illness.
 Please do not send children to school if they are unwell.
+Due to the current coronavirus, if a child has a temperature, a new continuous cough - this means coughing a lot, for more than an hour or 3 or more coughing episodes in 24 hours or a loss or change to sense of smell or taste, do not send them to school.
+A test should be requested and only once a negative result or an isolation period of 3 days has been completed may they return to school.
 Common childhood illnesses and recommended exclusion timescales are listed at the bottom of this policy for guidance.
 General NHS guidelines suggest that:

-- Symptoms of vomiting or diarrhoea require a child to be absent from school and not to return until clear of symptoms for 24 hours. - Children should not be sent to school with earache, toothache or other significant discomfort. - Children should not be sent to school with an undiagnosed rash or a rash caused by any contagious illness. - Any other symptoms of illness which might be contagious to others or will cause the child to feel unwell and unable to fully participate in the school day require the child to be absent from school.
+- Symptoms of vomiting or diarrhoea require a child to be absent from school and not to return until clear of symptoms for 48 hours. - Children should not be sent to school with earache, toothache or other significant discomfort. - Children should not be sent to school with an undiagnosed rash or a rash caused by any contagious illness. - Any other symptoms of illness which might be contagious to others or will cause the child to feel unwell and unable to fully participate in the school day require the child to be absent from school.